cenwadike/frontrun-bot/README.md

 ## What did I learn?

 - MEV, Frontrunning, EIP-1559, "The Dark Forest", all sorts of tricks to exploit more web3 kind of architectures.
-And all sorts of ins and outs about Uniswap
+And all sorts of ins and outs about Uniswap or Pancakeswap

 ## So why stop?